aplater/soc2-compliance/policies/workstation.md

     i.
 Device must be encrypted at rest

     i.
-Device must be locked when not in use or when employee leaves the workstation
+Device must be locked when not in use or when the employee leaves the workstation.
+Enable screen sleeping after 15 minutes of inactivity.

     i.
 Workstations must be used for authorized business purposes only

     i.
-Loss or destruction of devices should be reported immediately
+Loss or destruction of devices must be reported immediately to the ISM

     i.
-Laptops and desktop devices should run the latest version of antivirus software that has been approved by IT
+Laptops, desktop must run the latest version of antivirus software that has been approved by IT

 a. *Desktop & laptop devices*

     i.
-Employees will be issued a desktop, laptop, or both by the company, based on their job duties.
-Contractors will provide their own laptops.
+Regular full-time and regular part-time employees will be issued a desktop, laptop, or both by the company, based on their job duties.
+Temporary and provisional employees will provide their own laptops.

       i.
-Desktops and laptops must operate on macOS or Windows.
+Desktops and laptops must operate on macOS, Windows, or an approved flavor of Linux.

 a. *Mobile devices*